cheahengsoon/learn-azure/modules/module-4/README.md

  5. Visit the Azure Notification Hub portal and click `Test Send`.
 Select the `Android` platform, then press `Send`.
 You should notice the notification appear on the device.

   ![](/modules/module-4/images/notification_hub_configure.png)

+In this module, we added push notifications to our Yammerly Android app in just a few minutes with Azure Notification Hubs.
+In the next module, we wrap up our Yammer clone by [adding blob storage with Azure Storage](/modules/module-5).